valera-yakovenko/django-nginx-uwsgi-postgresql/README.md

 # This is a small project which consist of:
 1) Creating a django start project
 2) Isntall and configure Nginx
-3) Connect Nginx and django through uWSGI
-4) Install PostrgeSQL and connect it to django
+3) Install PostrgeSQL and connect it to django
+4) Install pgAdmin web-interface
+5) Connect Nginx and django through uWSGI
+6) Configure Nginx to work with domain name
+7) Configure HTTPS to work with ssl-certs from Let's Encrypt
+8) Autumatically renew certs if they expired
+9) Configure redirecting from HTTP to HTTPS
+10) Configure firewall to enable ssh/http/https connections
+11) Do all above stuff with Ansible magic :)